 Track refund progress 24/7

-Visit our refund status page to get the most up-to-date information on your 2021 tax return.
-The refund status graphic tracks a return's progress through four stages.
+Use the refund status tool to get the most up-to-date information.
+The refund status graphic tracks a return’s progress through four stages.

 Respond rapidly for faster refund